howma03/sporticus/workspace/ReadMe.md

 # Create DB

-On first run set the create database property in the application.properties file
+On first run set the create database property in the default-application.properties file

 spring.jpa.hibernate.ddl-auto=create